 Shuffle the cards and lay them face down on a table or the floor.
 Play with friends or family and see who can find the most pairs.

-More Halloween Coloring Pages
+Spooky Halloween Coloring Pages Colored By You

 I just found this site.
 It's amazing!